SahilUnimelb/FinTech-FLAMES/README.md

 Then install and run as a service
 [Install Here](https://brandonblankenstein.medium.com/install-and-run-mongodb-on-mac-1604ae750e57)

-## Install these Dependencies (Troubleshooting purposes)
+## Additional Dependencies to install
-The above instructions should have installed all the dependencies listed below.
-If not then install them using these commands on terminal:
+If these dependencies are not installed on the machine, install them using these commands on terminal:

 1. Json Web Token
 ```